MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

 1. On the on-premise Windows Server machine running Active Directory, download and install the Azure AD Connect software.
 See [Getting started with Azure AD Connect using express settings](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-install-express)

-### Step 2 - Register and configure Azure web applications
+### Step 2 - Install Application Proxy

 1. Install Application Proxy on the Connector Server
     - For installation instruction, see [Tutorial: Add an on-premises application for remote access through Application Proxy in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-add-on-premises-application)
     - A dedicated connector group is recommended if the organization has complex network topology.
 See [Publish applications on separate networks and locations using connector groups](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-connector-groups)

+### Step 3 - Register and configure Azure web applications

-2. Login to Azure portal to register web apps
+1. Login to Azure portal to register web apps
     - Under Azure Active Directory, go to **App registrations** > **New registration**

     ![AAD App Registration 1](../media/hybrid-cloud-print/AAD-AppRegistration.png)